A local to global argument on low dimensional manifolds: Cutting surfaces into disks

-are locally trivial fiber bundles with fibers $|A^{\delta}_{\bullet}(M)|$ and $|A_{\bullet}(M)|$ respectively.
 Therefore, by \Cref{claim} the first map $|X_{\bullet}^{\delta}(M)|\xrightarrow{\simeq} \BdH_0(M)$ is a weak homotopy equivalence.
 To prove that the second map is also a weak homotopy equivalence, we need to show that $|A_{\bullet}(M)|$ is weakly contractible.
 To do so, we use the bisimplicial technique due to Quillen \cite[Proof of Theorem A]{MR0338129}.
 First note that since the map

-is a weak equivalence, it induces a weak homotopy equivalence between the fat realizations.
+is a levelwise weak equivalence, it induces a weak homotopy equivalence between the realizations in semisimplicial directions.
 Hence, to show that $| A_{\bullet}(M)|$ is weakly contractible, it is enough to show that in the zig-zag